microsoft/winforms-designer-extensibility/Templates/TypeEditor/readme.md

         // to run the code which updates the property value.
 It passes the data to
         // the server, which in turn updates the server-side ViewModel.
         // When it's time to return the value from the client-side ViewModel back to the
-        // Property Browser (which has called the type editor in the first place), the client-side
+        // Property Browser (which has called the Type Editor in the first place), the client-side
         // ViewModel accesses its PropertyStore property, which in turn gets the required PropertyStore
         // proxy object directly from the server-side ViewModel. value = viewModelClient.PropertyStore;